sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/firmware_compile.md

 </figcaption>
 </figure>

 Clone your fork to your local machine, make changes, and send us a Pull Request.
 This is exactly what the SparkFun Team do when developing the code.
+Please use the `release_candidate` branch for any such changes.
+We are very unlikely to merge anything directly into `main`, unless it is (e.g.) docs corrections or improvements.

 If you don't want to do either of those, you can simply Download a Zip copy of the repo instead.
 You will receive a complete copy as a Zip file.
 You can do this from the green **Code** button, or click on the icon below to download a copy of the main (released) branch: